ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   a retransmitted sequence range.

-##### Connections without SACK support {#connections-without-sack-support}
+###### TCP Connections without SACK {#connections-without-sack}

-If the transport connection does not use SACK (i.e., either or both ends of the connections do not accept SACK), then this algorithm can be extended to estimate approximate delivery rates using duplicate ACKs (much like Reno and
+Whenever possibile, TCP connections using BBR as a congestion controller SHOULD use both SACK and timestamps.
+Failure to do so will cause BBR's RTT and bandwidth measurements to be much less accurate.

-{{RFC5681}} estimates that each duplicate ACK indicates that a data packet has been delivered).
+When using TCP without SACK (i.e., either or both ends of the connections do not accept SACK), this algorithm can be extended to estimate approximate delivery rates using duplicate ACKs (much like Reno and {{RFC5681}} estimates that each duplicate ACK indicates that a data packet has been delivered).

 ### BBR.max_bw Max Filter {#bbrmaxbw-max-filter}